 When it comes to online marketing, emails are an essential part of the process.
 In fact, companies will often begin their targeted marketing campaign by considering the email channel first.

 Like all other approaches to targeted marketing, campaigns begin with email list segmentation.
 You can’t send highly targeted messages if the audience isn’t separated according to certain criteria.
 That’s where data will come in.

-If you run an e-commerce store, some of your shoppers might prefer a particular type, colour, or size of product.
-Gathering data on all these preferences will allow you to build highly targeted messages for each segment, which will of course result in more and better leads.
+If you run an e-commerce store, some of your shoppers might prefer a particular type, color, or size of the product.
+Gathering data on all these preferences will allow you to build highly targeted messages for each segment, which will, of course, result in more and better leads.

 Targeted SMS Marketing

 Targeted SMS marketing is really no different from all the other strategies.
 However, it might be significantly more effective than many other marketing channels.
 We have described the incredible effectiveness of SMS campaigns in our previous articles.